tronicslab/100-days-of-code/r1-log.md

 ## Log

+### R1D19
+Work on project 4, technical documentation page.
+Nailed down a topic for it, and got a good start.

 ### R1D18
 Officially compete project 3 - Product landing page.
 Spent a good amount of time on this one, but i'm pretty happy with the result.